RuchnoyPulemyotKalashnikova16/Shimmer-of-Eternal-Night/sen-AAR(demo)-eng.md

 **2038**: China's property market collapsed, taking down the entire financial system.
 China and other nations have withdrawn from the United Nations.

 **2038**: Stock market crashed in the United States and its financial system collapsed.
 Southern states and three West Coast states have declared their independence from the federal government.
-Both Confederacy of America and Communist Union of America are established.
+Confederacy of America, Communist Union of America and other separatist states are established.
 The Second America Civil War broke out.
 The United States and other nations withdrew from the UN.
 The United Nations is dissolved.

 **2038**: It was reported that massive BMH attack cases **started** to broke out in NATO Military Zone worldwide.
 "Institute" Guerrilla provided antidote to NATO BMH troops and all of them fled away later.